Trails at Sweetwater Creek State Park

 YELLOW (EAST SIDE) TRAIL

-The Yellow Trail is accessed by entering the Red Trail at the bottom corner of the parking area and then turning left after approximately 150 feet.
-(Look for the yellow blazes.)
-It then drops into the creek valley and heads upstream to the bridge across Sweetwater Creek.
+The Yellow trail is accessed by starting on the Red Trail at the Interpretive Center then turning left where the red trail meets Sweetwater Creek.
+It then heads upstream to the bridge across Sweetwater Creek.
 After crossing the bridge the trail turns downstream where, just past the wooden footbridge, you will find a fork in the path.
 Those wishing for a more gradual ascent up to the ridge are advised to take the trail to the left (clockwise around the loop).
 This trail passes through some of the most beautiful hardwood forests in the park and has an elevation gain of approximately 350 feet.

 More about the Yellow Trail.